-- What medication is Peter Pan taking on a regular basis? - Peter Pan would like another prescription for his last issued acute medication.
-Can you find out what the name of this was? - Peter Pan has a leg cellulitis which you think needs Flucloxacillin 500mg qds,14-day supply.
+- What medication is Peter taking on a regular basis? - Peter would like another prescription for his last issued acute medication.
+Can you find out what the name of this was? - Peter has a leg cellulitis which you think needs Flucloxacillin 500mg qds,14-day supply.
 First, can you make sure he is not allergic to Penicillin where would you look?
-Is he allergic to anything else? - Actually, Peter Pan tells you that he is NOT allergic to penicillin but he is allergic to Trimethoprim (comes out in a rash).
+Is he allergic to anything? - Actually, Peter tells you that he is NOT allergic to penicillin but he is allergic to Trimethoprim (comes out in a rash).
 Please add this allergy to his records. - Now acutely prescribe the Flucloxacillin.
-Does Peter Pan have a nominated pharmacy?
-How would you change this? - Peter Pan needs a new prescription for his depression.
+Print off the prescription. - While he is with you, he had a new prescription started for depression called Sertraline.
 Please can you add Sertraline 50mg od to the repeat medication record.
-Give a 2-monthly repeat prescription. - \circ For quantity, use numbers rather than packs - When prescribing, try not to 'break the pack' size e.g. some meds come in 28 tab pack, so prescribe as 28 tabs rather than 30 tabs.
+Give a 2-monthly repeat prescription. - o For quantity, use numbers rather than packs - When prescribing, try not to 'break the pack' size e.g. some meds come in 28 tab pack, so prescribe as 28 tabs rather than 30 tabs.